The more you know, the more you realise how much you don’t know — the less you know, the more you think you know.David T. Freeman

 In 2008, he moved to San Francisco to work with the newly founded Lifetime Digital team where he worked on yet more high profile / high traffic Drupal websites.

 In 2009, Dave co-founded Rapid Waters Development, a company which was acquired by Lullabot in 2010.
-Dave is now a lead developer at Lullabot where he works on many Lullabot client projects, participated in development on Drupalize.me and Lullabot.com.
+Dave is now a Technical Project Manager at Lullabot where he works on many Lullabot client projects and participated in development on Drupalize.me and Lullabot.com.